aavinashjha/IamLearning/Algorithms/Graphs/README.md

 Network flow:
  > With an infinite input source how much "flow" can be pushed through the network?
  > Ford-Fulkerson, Edmonds-Karp, Dinic's

+NOTES:
+- Cycles could not be identified always from one point, but we need to consider all points